 10 Common Reasons Top ASC Procedures Are Unexpectedly Denied

-Senate Republicans Reintroduce Bill to Repeal IPAB FeaturedWritten by Molly Gamble | February 18, 2013
+Senate Republicans Reintroduce Bill to Repeal IPAB FeaturedWritten by Molly Gamble | Monday, 18 February 2013 20:51

 Republican senators have reintroduced a bill to repeal the Independent Payment Advisory Board — a structure the lawmakers say will result in healthcare rationing, according to a report from The Hill.

 © Copyright ASC COMMUNICATIONS 2016.
 Interested in LINKING to or REPRINTING this content?
 View our policies here.

 Top 40 Articles from the Past 6 Months